majo44/storeon-async-router/README.md

 ### Api
-- `asyncRoutingModule` - is storeon module which contains the whole logic of routing
+- `routingModule` - is storeon module which contains the whole logic of routing
    - this module contains reducer for the `routing` state property which contains:
       - `current` current applied `Navigation`
       - `next` ongoing `Navigation` (if there is any)